wengmister/LeFranX/README.md

 ./franka_server [YOUR_FRANKA_ROBOT_IP]
 ```

-2. Franka teleoperator - needs to be built and added to your environment
+### 2. Franka teleoperator

+This needs to be built and added to your environment

 ```bash
 cd franka_xhand_teleoperator